There are some 'Health Score Basics' that will help you understand and interpret the Watershed Health Scores. These include:

 The list of available health index scores is found here.
-Underneath several of the index scores, there are sub-scores refered to as 'metrics'.
+Underneath several of the index scores, there are sub-scores referred to as 'metrics'.
 These scores are on the same 0-100, red to green color ramp, but they represent a subset of data that is related to the health index.
 When using the health scores in the map, a small down arrow next to the index score name indicates that metrics are available.

 A health score may represent:

 - Condition - How much has something changed or been altered?
 (Usually as compared to an estimate of a pristine condition)